risin42/NagramX/README.md

 # Nagram X

-Make Nagram Great Again :)
+A variant of Nagram with additional(ToS breaking) features.

 ## Download